Flavienlsi/event-driven-automation/README.md

         </integration>
 ```
 You need to specify your personnal **API KEY**.
 In the intergation folder, we need to put the name of the script without the extension.
-Here it is custom-stackstorm-rule.
+Find here the python script [custom-stackstorm-rule.py](Wazuh_config/custom-stackstorm-rule.py)

 We are filtering alerts if the group is named internal or external.
 Those groups are explained before.
 After adding the custom integration script (python script) in the /var/ossec/integrations folder, we need to execute those commands :